saboyle/nats-asyncio-distributed-simulation/README.md

 * Server hold percentages for players A and B

 ## Outputs
-* A list of completed match outcomes.
+* A 2-tuple of probabilities
-* For each outcome the final score in games as a tuple.

 ## Example implementation(s)
 * Basic